 The main difference between direct and indirect exporting is that the manufacturer performs the export task to others (middlemen) in the case and indirect exporting.
 As a result, the costs and risks involved in Indirect exporting are less than those involved in Direct exporting

 - Indirect exporting involves less investment.
 The manufacturer does not have to develop an export department, an overseas sales force or a set of foreign contracts.

 - Indirect exporting involves less risk.
 Because international trade marketing intermediaries bring know how and services to the relationship, the seller will normally make fewer mistakes.

 What are the Pros and Cons of Exporting?

-You may think that your product is already doing well in the domestic market and therefore, there is no need to expand new markets.
-However, with the increasing opening of your country’s economies to goods abd services produced abroad, competition in the domestic market will continue to increase and survival might very well depend o an ability to compete both domestically and internationally.
+You may think that your product is already doing well in the domestic market and therefore, there is no need to expand to new markets.
+However, with the increasing opening of your country’s economies to goods and services produced abroad, competition in the domestic market will continue to increase and survival might very well depend on o an ability to compete both domestically and internationally.

-In this sense, despite the challenges and risks associated with exporting, it also offer numerous benefits which are not likely to be achieved by remaining domiciled in the local market.
+In this sense, despite the challenges and risks associated with exporting, it also offers numerous benefits which are not likely to be achieved by remaining domiciled in the local market.

 Benefits of Exporting: